gmc-code/PC-microbit-micropython/docs/challenges/letter_chooser.rst

 Letter chooser
 ====================================================

-| The letter choose foolows a similar coding structure as the number chooser.
+| The letter choose follows a similar coding structure as the number chooser.
+| The main difference is that the letters are chosen form a list so list indexing is needed.

 ----